Upstairs Downstairs (2010 TV series)

-Upstairs Downstairs is a British drama series, broadcast on BBC One from 2010 to 2012, and co-produced by BBC Wales and Masterpiece.
+Upstairs Downstairs is a British drama series, broadcast on BBC One from 2010 to 2012, and produced by BBC Wales.
 Created and written by Heidi Thomas, it is a continuation of the London Weekend Television series of the same name, which ran from 1971 to 1975 on ITV.

 The series resumes the story of 165 Eaton Place in 1936 London, six years after the original series concluded.
 Jean Marsh reprises her role as Rose Buck, who becomes housekeeper of the re-established household, with Ed Stoppard and Keeley Hawes playing its new owners Sir Hallam and Lady Agnes Holland.
 The first series, consisting of three episodes, was broadcast across consecutive nights during Christmas 2010.
 The second series consists of six episodes, first aired between 19 February 2012 and 25 March 2012.
 The series ends at the outbreak of the Second World War in 1939.

 Production history

 Series 1

 In October 2009, it was announced that the BBC was to revive the series as two 90-minute episodes to be broadcast on BBC One in the autumn of 2010, written by Heidi Thomas and set in 1936, six years after the original series finished.

 The original series had concluded at the time of the Great Depression in 1930, with the Bellamy family having lost all its money in the crash of 1929.
 James Bellamy, the only son of Richard, Viscount Bellamy, had been responsible for persuading not only his family but also the faithful family servant, Rose Buck, to invest all their money in the stock market.
 Consequently, James committed suicide and the Bellamy family, as well as all the servants, left Eaton Place to start new lives.
 Mr. Hudson, the butler, and Mrs. Bridges, the cook, married and moved to the seaside, taking the kitchen maid, Ruby Finch, to live with them; Edward, the chauffeur, and his wife Daisy, the maid, were given new positions by the Bellamys' cousin, Georgina, and her husband, Lord Stockbridge, in their new country house; and Rose was offered a job as maid to Lord and Lady Bellamy at their small villa.

 The new series sees Jean Marsh, as the only original cast member from the LWT series, reprising the role of Rose Buck.
 She now runs a domestic service agency, after having spent time away nursing a relative in the country.
 She returns to 165 Eaton Place as housekeeper to the new owners, the Holland family.